ahabra/java-perf/presentation.md

 ## 8. Random Numbers
 Several approaches to generate random numbers, next is a list ordered by performance, faster is first:

-1. `java.util.concurrent.ThreadLocalRandom` : this was the fastest in generating random numbers
+1. `java.util.concurrent.ThreadLocalRandom` : the fastest in generating random numbers
 2. `java.util.Random` : about 5  times slower than `ThreadLocalRandom`
 3. `StrictMath.random()`: about 6 times slower than ThreadLocalRandom
 4. `Math.random()`: about 10 times slower than `ThreadLocalRandom`